 The US Dept. of Education granted LSU $4M to study the impact of Computational Thinking in the learning of Mathematics.
 If successful, this study will inform development of future courses nationwide that integrate the two subjects.
 This is a high-stakes study with possible long term benefits.

 - Offer the BRBytes Sequence in your course catalog for at least 2 years

 - Recruit 2 teachers to teach the BRBytes courses

 - Designate 1 counselor as point of contact

 - Enroll between 20% and 50% of students who are taking Algebra I to take a BRBytes course concurrently

 To participate in the study,

-Suggested language to include in your student course catalog
+Suggested language to include in your recruitment pamphlets, course request forms and other student or parent facing materials:

 "BRBytes Sequence: This is a unique course pairing offered in our school, which provides students the opportunity to take two courses: Introduction to Computational Thinking and another introductory LSU STEM Pathways course.
 Students who join the sequence will take one of the courses the first year and the other course in the following year.
 The two courses focus on essential STEM skills that are appropriate either for career technical education or for college preparation. "

 The BRBytes Sequence